mub2332/FIT-Honors-Monash/docs/SystemWideRequirements.md

 - Use HTTPS to communicate securely
 - Perform automated security testing using security tools such as OpenVAS

+#Portability
+Since our target audience for the system are students/supervisors/honours coordinators, they will be expected to be working on different devices at different times hence, our sytem should be required to be able to support itself on multiple platforms.

+- Users should be able to use our system on any Web Browser (min: Microsoft Edge, Safari, Google Chrome, Firefox)
+- Users should be able to use our system on any Operating System (min: MacOS, Windows, Linux)
+- System should be mobile friendly, allowing easy use for smartphone/tablet users

 # System Constraints